Background and activities

 - Wang, J., Zhao, W., Jia, L., Hu X., Cherubini F. (2021) Soil desiccation trends after afforestation in the Loess Plateau of China, Journal of Soils and Sediments, 21: 1165–1176.

 - Hou, Y., Zhao, W., Liu, Y., Yang, S., Hu, X., Cherubini, F. (2021) Relationships of multiple landscape services and their influencing factors on the Qinghai–Tibet Plateau.
 Landscape Ecology, In press.

 - Hu, X., B. Huang, F. Verones, O. Cavalett, and F. Cherubini (2021) Overview of Recent Land Cover Changes in the Biodiversity Hotspots.
-Frontiers in Ecology and the Environment, In press.
+Frontiers in Ecology and the Environment, 19:91-97.

-- Weixing Liu, C. M. Iordan, F. Cherubini, X. Hu, D. Fu (2021) Environmental impacts assessment of wastewater treatment and sludge disposal systems under two sewage discharge standards: a case study in Kunshan, China.
-Journal of Cleaner Production, In press.
+- Liu W., C. M. Iordan, F. Cherubini, X. Hu, D. Fu (2021) Environmental impacts assessment of wastewater treatment and sludge disposal systems under two sewage discharge standards: a case study in Kunshan, China.
+Journal of Cleaner Production, 287: 125046.

 - Leirpoll M., J. S. Næss, O. Cavalett, M. Dorber, X. Hu, F. Cherubini (2021) Optimal combination of bioenergy and solar photovoltaic for renewable energy production on abandoned cropland.
 Renewable Energy, 168: 45-56.

 - Resch, E., Andresen, I., Cherubini, F., & Brattebø, H. (2021).
 Estimating dynamic climate change effects of material use in buildings—Timing, uncertainty, and emission sources.
 Building and Environment, 187, 107399.